>

 Biographical / Historical

-Andrew Feiler is a photographer and author and fifth generation Georgian.
+Andrew Feiler is a photographer, author and fifth-generation Georgian.
 Having grown up Jewish in Savannah, he has been shaped by the rich complexities of the American South.
 Feiler has long been active in civic life.
 He has helped create over a dozen community initiatives, serves on multiple not-for-profit boards, and is an active advisor to numerous elected officials and political candidates.
 His art is an extension of his civic values.

 Feiler’s newest book of photography, A Better Life for Their Children: Julius Rosenwald, Booker T. Washington, and the 4,978 Schools that Changed America, was published in 2021 by the University of Georgia Press.
 This work is the first comprehensive photodocumentary of the program created by Tuskegee Institute principal Booker T. Washington and Sears, Roebuck & Company president Julius Rosenwald.
 From 1912 to 1937, this collaboration built 4,978 schools for African American children across 15 southern and border states and transformed America.

 Feiler’s photographs have been instrumental in the campaign to create a new US national historical park and inspired the composition of a symphony.
-His work has been featured in the Wall Street Journal, Smithsonian, L’Œil de la Photographie, Architect, Preservation, The Forward as well as on CBS This Morning and NPR.
-His prints have been displayed in galleries and museums including solo exhibitions at such venues as the National Civil Rights Museum at the Lorraine Motel in Memphis, National Center for Civil and Human Rights in Atlanta, and International Civil Rights Center & Museum in Greensboro, NC.
-His photographs are in public and private collections including that of the Smithsonian Institution’s National Museum of African American History and Culture.
+His work has been featured in the Wall Street Journal, Smithsonian, L’Œil de la Photographie, Architect, Preservation, The Forward, and on CBS This Morning and NPR.
+His prints have been displayed in galleries and museums, including solo exhibitions at such venues as the National Civil Rights Museum at the Lorraine Motel in Memphis, National Center for Civil and Human Rights in Atlanta, and International Civil Rights Center & Museum in Greensboro, North Carolina.
+His photographs are in public and private collections, including the Smithsonian Institution’s National Museum of African American History and Culture.

 Feiler earned his bachelor’s in economics from The Wharton School of the University of Pennsylvania.
 He earned a master’s in modern history from Oxford University and a master’s in business administration from Stanford University.